 - Intercultural and intergenerational communication

 Unid@s for Oregon is also committed to documenting our leadership history through the production of The Oregon Latin@ List ©

-If you know engaged leaders throughout Oregon who should be nominated to be a part of the UNID@S class of 2013-14, please send us your nominations by August 2, 2013, and ask your nominees to save the dates.
+If you know engaged leaders throughout Oregon who should be nominated to be a part of the UNID@S cohort IV, class of 2015-16, please send us your nominations (Email to Linda@LatNet.org) by July 10, 2015, and ask your nominees to save the dates.